vekatze/neut/book/src/exponentials-in-action.md

 ## Exponential for Immediates

 Immediates like integers or floats can be used multiple times safely since they don't need malloc/free.
-That is, they actually don't need to be copied/discarded.
 This fact is reflected by their corresponding exponentials.
-Both `i64` and `f64` (and other immediate types) are translated into something like below:
+Both `i64` and `f64` (and other immediate types) are translated into something like the below:

 ```neut
 define exp-immediate(selector, v) {